1983 San Francisco mayoral recall election

-The 1983 San Francisco mayoral recall election was held on April 26, 1983 to determine whether mayor Dianne Feinstein should be removed from office.
+The 1983 San Francisco mayoral recall election was held on April 26, 1983, to determine whether mayor Dianne Feinstein should be removed from office.
 The recall measure was overwhelmingly defeated, and Feinstein remained in office.

 Background

 In 1983, Feinstein passed a handgun ban (later overturned by the state court of appeals).
-This angered the White Panther Party, who then organized a successful effort to force a recall election against Feinstein.
-The White Panther Party's efforts to collect signature were aided by recent anger (particularly in the city's gay community) over Feinstein's veto of legislation which would have extended city-employee benefits to domestic partners.
+This angered the far-left White Panther Party, who then organized a successful effort to force a recall election against Feinstein.
+The White Panther Party's efforts to collect signatures were aided by recent anger (particularly in the city's gay community) over Feinstein's veto of legislation which would have extended city-employee benefits to domestic partners.

 Campaign

 Feinstein was considered to be a popular mayor.
 By the time of election day, Feinstein's victory was seen as a foregone conclusion.

 Feinstein's campaign had organized a very successful effort to encourage voters to use absentee ballots, and distributed absentee ballots to voters ahead of the election.

 Despite some disapproval of Feinstein among the gay community, they did not heavily support recalling Feinstein.